dan-wells/fastpitch/README.md

 The expected path to the TextGrid file representing alignment information for this utterance is `/path/to/data_root/TextGrid/audio1.TextGrid`.

-Use the `--output-meta-file` option to write a metadata file collecting paths to all extracted features and preprocessed transcripts per utterance which can be passed directly to `train.py` for model training.
+Use the `--write-meta` option to write a metadata file `$DATA_ROOT/$FILELIST_STEM.meta.txt` collecting paths to all extracted features and preprocessed transcripts per utterance which can be passed directly to `train.py` for model training.
 Alternatively, you can put this file together yourself, with lines like:

 ```
 mels/audio1.pt|durations/audio1.pt|pitches/audio1.pt|<transcript>[|<speaker_id>]
 ```

-Note that paths to feature files are relative to the provided `--dataset-path`, which will also be passed to `train.py`.
+Note that paths to feature files are relative to the provided `--dataset-path`, which should also be passed to `train.py`.
 Integer speaker IDs are an optional field in case you want to train a multi-speaker model.

 ### Supported input representations